Policy Careers: Call for Participants

 What motivates someone to go into public policy?
 What challenges, opportunities, and political shifts do they encounter over the course of their professional life, and how do these factors shape career decisions and trajectories?
 As a participant in this study, your experiences will help shed light on these questions, and advance sociological research on political life, public service, occupations, work, policymaking, and democracy.
 In addition to these academic insights, this research is also partly motivated by personal experience.
 Before academia, I started my own career in public policy at the Office of the U.S. Trade Representative, passionate about diplomacy and global economic development.
 At USTR, I met government officials, policy analysts, attorneys, lobbyists, and other professionals, and realized my colleagues all had complex career paths that led them to where they are now.
 We came to the city with specific ideas about ourselves and the impact we wanted to make, and subsequently encountered periods of alienation, changing ambitions, political events, and developments in our personal lives, that led us on different paths than the one we originally imagined.
 These experiences inform how we conduct our work.
 Understanding how individuals navigate their careers will be critical to understanding how policies get made, who gets to participate in public life, and how to improve the policymaking process.

-This study is part of my dissertation research in the UW-Madison Department of Sociology.
-It has been approved by the UW-Madison Institutional Review Board (Study ID 2021-0657).
+This study is part of an ongoing research project conducted in my capacity as a postdoctoral fellow at Johns Hopkins University.
+It has been approved by the Johns Hopkins Institutional Review Board (HIRB00020382).
 To participate in this study, please fill out the pre-interview questionnaire.
-I will follow up with you to schedule an interview via your preferred mode of contact.
+I will follow up with you to schedule an interview via email.
 Published outcomes of this study include a series of research articles, as well as a book that follows policy professionals through their careers.

 Participation & Interview Process